-- List the existing thread pools by using the list-threadpools subcommand. - Modify the values for a thread pool by using the set subcommand. - The thread pool is identified by its dotted name.
+- List the existing thread pools by using the list-threadpools subcommand. - Modify the values for a thread pool by using the set subcommand.

+The thread pool is identified by its dotted name.

 To apply your changes, restart GlassFish Server.
-See To Restart a Domain.

 Note: Restart is not necessary for thread pools used by the web container.